-Shredded Cheese: I personally like to use a blend of cheddar and swiss cheese, but you could also conviently grab just a bag of a Mexican cheese blend.
+Shredded Cheese: I personally like to use a blend of cheddar and Swiss cheese, but you could also conveniently grab just a bag of a Mexican cheese blend.

 Onions: I did not chop the onion very finely as it will cook down anyways.
 But if you prefer you can cut the onion finely, but I would not recommend exchanging the fresh onion for onion powder as it will alter the taste of the soup.

 Cream: The recipe calls for sour cream and heavy whipping cream.
 If you prefer a leaner version of this hearty soup you could omit the sour cream but I would not leave out the heavy whipping cream as this will add some important flavor and silkiness to the soup.